mrcjkb/neotest-haskell/README.md

 ## Configuration

-Make sure the Haskell parser for tree-sitter is installed:
+Make sure the Haskell parser for tree-sitter is installed, you can do so via [`nvim-treesitter`](https://github.com/nvim-treesitter/nvim-treesitter) like so:

 ```lua
 require('nvim-treesitter.configs').setup {